UPDATED: FEBRUARY 2022

 Always prepare for emergencies and stock up on enough fuel for long-term use.
-The last thing you want is to run out of fuel in the middle of a snow storm and power outage.
+The last thing you want is to run out of fuel in the middle of a winter storm and power outage.
 Power outages could last for days, so make sure to plan ahead.

 Our Dual Fuel line of generators run on gasoline or propane, with the latter having a shelf life of up to 30 years.
-Make sure to store your fuel in a safe, cool and dry space.
-If you anticipate leaving fuel in your generator, use a stabilizer to prevent oxidation and chemical breakdown.
+Make sure to store your fuel tank in a safe, cool and dry space.
+If you anticipate leaving fuel in your generator, use a fuel stabilizer to prevent oxidation and chemical breakdown.

 DON’T FORGET YOUR ACCESSORIES

 Make sure everything you plug into your generator is in good condition to prevent electrical damage.
 DuroMax offers a variety of Extension Power Cords in different lengths to suit your needs.
 These cords are Outdoor Rated for safe use at home or on the job site.
 Features include reinforced blades, lighted ends, and grounded plugs.